Do You Owe the Asylum Program Fee? Breaking Down USCIS’s Surprise Fee

 • Double-check the fee amount specific to your company size.
 If you have 25 or fewer employees, you qualify for the reduced $300 rate.
 Nonprofits, check carefully whether you qualify for the $0 rate.

-• Check with your attorney whether you could or should file your case online to minimize the risk of delay from a rejected filing.
+• Check with your attorney whether you could or should file your case online.
+USCIS offers online filing for certain forms, which can provide a $50 discount compared to paper submissions.
+Online filing can also help ensure timely processing by reducing the risk of delay from a rejected filing.

 For employers, these fees represent yet another cost in navigating a complex immigration system.
 Unfortunately, federal filing fees in general rarely, if ever, decrease, so we shouldn’t expect this particular one to disappear anytime soon.